mavlink/mavlink-devguide/en/guide/xml_schema.md

 ## File Structure

-The broad structure for all MAVLink XML files is given below.
+The broad structure for MAVLink XML files is given below.

 > **Note** If you're creating a custom dialect file your file structure should be similar to the one below.
   Typically you will use `<include>common.xml</include>` to import **common.xml** and define your dialect's additional messages and enum in the blocks shown.